-(B) No noxious or offensive activity shall be carried on upon any lot, or in the open space, nor may any lot, or the open space, be used in any way or for any purpose which may endanger the health or unreasonably disturb the occupants of the dwellings of the other lots.
+B. No noxious or offensive activity shall be carried on upon any lot, or in the open space, or may any lot, or the open space, be used in any way or for any purpose which may endanger the health or unreasonably disturb the occupants of the dwellings of the other lots.

-(E) No dwelling shall be rented or used for transient or hotel purposes, which is defined as (i) rental for any period less than 30 days, or (ii) rental under which occupants are provided customary hotel services such as room service for food and beverages, maid service, the furnishing of laundry like services.
+E. No dwelling shall be rented or used for transient or hotel purposes, which is defined as (i) rental for any period less than 30 days, or (ii) rental under which occupants are provided customary hotel services such as room service for food and beverages, maid service, the furnishing of laundry like services.
 No dwelling shall be otherwise used as a rental property or leased property except as authorized by Section 14 of these Restrictions.
-[Amended 28 Apr 2006 with last sentence.]
+(Amended to add last sentence on 4/28/2006)

-(A) Only one (1) single-family attached dwelling may be erected or maintained on a lot.
+A. Only one (1) single-family attached dwelling may be erected or maintained on a lot.
 The single-family dwelling when attached to another single-family dwelling located on the adjacent lot shall be known as a twin single.
-It is understood and agreed by Grantee, for himself and each owner of a lot hereafter, that by reason of present zoning and building regulations or by reason of good land use planning or by reason of providing coordinated community design encompassing all the lots no lot, by itself, would support a free-standing, single-family structure; and Grantee, and each lot owner, by acceptance of a deed to a lot, agrees that the limitation of use of the lots for one (1) single-family attached dwelling per lot is reasonable and does not and will not constitute an unreasonable limitation on the use of the lots.
+It is understood and agreed by the Grantee, for himself and each owner of a lot hereafter, that by reason of present zoning and building regulations or by reason of good land use planning or by reason of providing coordinated community design encompassing all the lots no lot. by itself would support a free-standing, single-family structure; and Grantee, and such lot owner, by acceptance of a deed to a lot, agrees that the limitation of use of the lots for one (1) single-family attached dwelling per lot is reasonable and does not and will not constitute an unreasonable limitation on the use of the lots.

 (i) As to the structures that are erected across lot lines (shown on the recorded plat as lot lines), it is contemplated that the common wall between the two single family dwellings contained in the same structure will be erected over the lot line of those lots described herein and as shown on the recorded plat.